Skip Sub Menu

 • JMC 104 Communications Law and Ethics – Press freedom, ethics, social responsibility, pressures and problems; legal limitations, including libel, privacy, intellectual property and obscenity.
 Must be junior status.
 Not open to first-year students or sophomores.

-A minimum of 48 credit hours must be taken in Arts and Sciences course work and must include Political Science 1 and a sociology course; 40 credit hours must be in upper division courses numbered 100 or above.
+A minimum of 44 credit hours must be taken in within the School of Journalism and Mass Communication.
+40 credit hours must be 100 level or above for all coursework.

 Area of Concentration: In addition the SJMC graduate must have completed a 21 credit-hour block of non-SJMC courses approved by the adviser and dean.
 This concentration, taken in a single department or as a unified area of concentration crossing departmental lines, usually is one particularly appropriate to the student’s major or otherwise of special interest.
 At least 12 credit hours in the concentration must be taken in courses numbered 100 and above.
 Courses taken to satisfy other graduation requirements also may count toward this requirement.